serialc/AdventOfCode/2025/README.md

  - To make the animated gif `convert -delay 0.2 -loop 0 *.png day04.gif`
 5. Counting overlapping set contents.
 6. Working with numbers in tabular format rather than as expected.
+7. The splitting of light down the surface.

 ### Tags